Toronto Dominion Bank Sells 1,740 Shares of Franklin FTSE Japan ETF (NYSEARCA:FLJP)

-Toronto Dominion Bank reduced its position in shares of Franklin FTSE Japan ETF (NYSEARCA:FLJP) by 36.1% in the first quarter, Holdings Channel reports.
-The fund owned 3,075 shares of the company’s stock after selling 1,740 shares during the quarter.
-Toronto Dominion Bank’s holdings in Franklin FTSE Japan ETF were worth $94,000 at the end of the most recent reporting period.
+Toronto Dominion Bank cut its stake in Franklin FTSE Japan ETF (NYSEARCA:FLJP) by 36.1% in the first quarter, Holdings Channel reports.
+The institutional investor owned 3,075 shares of the company’s stock after selling 1,740 shares during the period.
+Toronto Dominion Bank’s holdings in Franklin FTSE Japan ETF were worth $94,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
 Rockefeller Capital Management L.P. lifted its position in Franklin FTSE Japan ETF by 30.7% in the first quarter.
 Rockefeller Capital Management L.P. now owns 1,474 shares of the company’s stock worth $44,000 after buying an additional 346 shares during the last quarter.
-Global Retirement Partners LLC bought a new stake in Franklin FTSE Japan ETF in the first quarter worth $130,000.
 Laffer Tengler Investments lifted its position in Franklin FTSE Japan ETF by 7.7% in the fourth quarter.
 Laffer Tengler Investments now owns 8,853 shares of the company’s stock worth $264,000 after buying an additional 631 shares during the last quarter.
 KCS Wealth Advisory lifted its position in Franklin FTSE Japan ETF by 1.6% in the first quarter.
 KCS Wealth Advisory now owns 43,940 shares of the company’s stock worth $1,336,000 after buying an additional 685 shares during the last quarter.
-Finally, Proquility Private Wealth Partners LLC bought a new stake in Franklin FTSE Japan ETF in the fourth quarter worth $2,499,000.
+Commonwealth Equity Services LLC lifted its position in Franklin FTSE Japan ETF by 2.8% in the first quarter.
+Commonwealth Equity Services LLC now owns 102,355 shares of the company’s stock worth $3,112,000 after buying an additional 2,759 shares during the last quarter.
+Finally, Global Retirement Partners LLC bought a new stake in Franklin FTSE Japan ETF in the first quarter worth $130,000.

 Want to see what other hedge funds are holding FLJP?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Franklin FTSE Japan ETF (NYSEARCA:FLJP).